noisecode3/TombRaiderLinuxLauncher/README.md

-# Tomb Raider Linux Launcher
+# Tomb Raider Level Launcher

-A tool for running and modding classic Tomb Raider games (1–5) on Linux with Wine/Proton.
+A tool for running and modding classic Tomb Raider games (1–5) on Windows (After Linux) and Linux with Wine/Proton.
 It also supports searching and downloading levels from trle.net, enabling direct play from the application.
+Obs repository will move to TombRaiderLevelLauncher.

 This project is my passion for Tomb Raider classics combined with learning C++, Python, and SQL.
 My dream is to create an arcade machine featuring all classic Tomb Raider games and TRLE levels, potentially with a co-op mode.